Skip to main content

 Station Center, Union City - Bay-Friendly Rated in 2012.
 Photo courtesy Fletcher Studio.

-In many Alameda County cities, property owners are required to supply recycling and organics service in multifamily buildings with five or more units.
-For more information on the Mandatory Recycling Ordinance in Alameda County please visit: www.RecyclingRulesAC.org
+In Alameda County, property owners are required to supply recycling and organics service in multifamily buildings with five or more units.
+For more information on the Organics Reduction and Recycling Ordinance in Alameda County please visit: www.StopWaste.org/rules

 Get involved and show your commitment

-You can help make your building’s recycling program a success by properly sorting your recyclable materials from your trash.
-Search our RE:Source guide to find out what is accepted for recycling at your apartment complex.
+You can help make your building’s recycling program a success by properly sorting your recyclable and compostables materials from your trash.
+Search our RE:Source guide to find out what is accepted at your apartment complex.

-Under the Alameda County Waste Management Authority Mandatory Recycling Ordinance 2012-01, multi-family buildings with 5 or more units in most of Alameda County are required to have recycling service sufficient to handle the amount of recyclables produced.
-In some cities, multi-family buildings are also required to have separate organics collection for food scraps, food-soiled paper and plant debris.
+Under the Organics Reduction and Recycling Ordinance 2021-02, multi-family buildings with 5 or more units in Alameda County are required to have recycling and compost service sufficient to handle the amount of recyclables and compostables produced.

 Please note:

-• Individual residents of multi-family housing are not able to sign up for recycling service on their own.
+• Individual residents of multi-family housing are not able to sign up for recycling or compost service on their own.

-• If there is no recycling at your complex, you can encourage the management to establish a recycling program by letting them know it is the law in most cities.
+• If there is no recycling or compost service at your complex, you can encourage the management to establish a recycling program by letting them know it is the law or submit a complaint of non-compliance.

-• Complex managers will need to contact their garbage service provider to have recycling service started.
+• Complex managers will need to contact their garbage service provider to have recycling or compost service started.

 More on Recycling